greg0ire/git_template/README.md

 You must tell it whether you wish it to run Composer, or if you would rather it to notify you when you need to do it:

+    # If you want Composer to run each time composer.lock changes
+    git config hooks.composer.onChange run

+    # If you prefer to get a notification
     git config hooks.composer.onChange just_warn

 If the latter case, you must configure a notifier.
 Available notifiers for the